 Photos we don’t accept

-Canva works with many schools so we’ve set a higher bar in terms of NSFW content than most places.
-To save you time and effort, here are examples of what not to include in your portfolio to minimize rejections.
+We’ve set a higher bar in terms of NSFW content than most sites as Canva works with many schools.
+Here are examples of what not to include in your portfolio.

 Nudity and sexual content